Georgetown Law Open on Time

 - H. Kumar Percy Jayasuriya, Admiralty and Maritime Law Articles Published in Non-Maritime Law Journals (2002), 34 J. Mar.
 L. & Com.
 511-526 (2003).

-Federal Maritime Commission regulates common carriers by water and other persons involved in the foreign commerce of the U.S. under provisions of the Shipping Act of 1984, as amended by the Ocean Shipping Reform Act of 1998 [46 U.S.C. app.
+- Regulates common carriers by water and other persons involved in the foreign commerce of the U.S. under provisions of the Shipping Act of 1984, as amended by the Ocean Shipping Reform Act of 1998 [46 U.S.C. app.
 1701-1720]; section 19 of the Merchant Marine Act, 1920 [46 U.S.C. app.
 876]; the Foreign Shipping Practices Act of 1988 [46 U.S.C. app.
 1710a]; sections 2 and 3, Pub.
 L. 89-777, Financial Responsibility for Death or Injury to Passengers and for Non-Performance of Voyages [46 U.S.C. app.
-817d and 817e]; and other applicable statutes.
+817d and 817e]; and other applicable statutes

 Maritime Administration - Department of Transportation

-- The United States Coast Guard is a military, multimission, maritime service within the Department of Transportation and one of the nation's five armed services.
-Its core roles are to protect the public, the environment, and U.S. economic and security interests in any maritime region in which those interests may be at risk, including international waters and America's coasts, ports, and inland waterways.
+- The United States Coast Guard is a military, multimission, maritime service within the Department of Transportation and one of the nation's five armed services; its core roles are to protect the public, the environment, and U.S. economic and security interests in any maritime region in which those interests may be at risk, including international waters and America's coasts, ports, and inland waterways

 Associations and Organizations